Symphony No. 13 (Shostakovich): Composition

 … I was stunned, and first and foremost by his choice of such apparently disparate poems.
 It had never occurred to me that they could be united like that.
 In my book [The Wave of a Hand] I didn't put them next to each other.
-But here the jolly, youthful, anti-bureaucratic "career" and the poem "Humor," full of jaunty lines, were linked with the melancholy and graphic poem about tired Russian women queueing in a shop.
+But here the jolly, youthful, anti-bureaucratic "[C]areer" and the poem "Humor," full of jaunty lines, were linked with the melancholy and graphic poem about tired Russian women queueing in a shop.
 Then came "Fears Are Dying in Russia."
 Shostakovich interpreted it in his own way, giving it a depth and insight that the poem lacked before....
 In connecting all these poems like that, Shostakovich completely changed me as a poet.

 Yevtushenko added, about the composer's setting of Babi Yar that "if I were able to write music I would have written it exactly the way Shostakovich did....
 His music made the poem greater, more meaningful and powerful.
 In a word, it became a much better poem."

 Growing controversy

-By the time Shostakovich had completed the first movement on 27 March 1962, Yevtushenko was already being subjected to a campaign of criticism, as he was now considered a political liability.
-Khrushchev's agents engendered a campaign to discredit him, accusing the poet of placing the suffering of the Jewish people above that of the Russians.
+By the time Shostakovich had completed the first movement on March 27, 1962, Yevtushenko was already being subjected to a campaign of criticism, as he was now considered a political liability.
+Khrushchev's agents began a campaign to discredit him, accusing the poet of placing the suffering of the Jewish people above that of the Russians.
 The intelligentsia called him a "boudoir poet" — in other words, a moralist.
-Shostakovich defended the poet in a letter dated 26 October 1965, to his pupil Boris Tishchenko:
+Shostakovich defended the poet in a letter dated October 26, 1965, to his pupil Boris Tishchenko: